Only Crumbs Remain

 These blackcurrant and liquorice cupcakes are seriously delicious being packed with blackcurrant flavour courtesy of a lovely jam.

-Not only are they fille was a spoonful of jam hidden in the centre of the cupcakes after they were baked, some jam was incorporated into the batter too which not only brought such a wonderful fresh flavour to the sponge but was also a really good pairing with the liquorice of the spider's 'legs'!
+Not only are they filled was a spoonful of jam hidden in the centre of the cupcakes after they were baked, some jam was incorporated into the batter too which not only brought such a wonderful fresh flavour to the sponge but was also a really good pairing with the liquorice of the spider's 'legs'!

 Of course, it's fair to say that by adding a spoonful of jam to the cake batter the refined sugar content is increased (because as we all know jam contains such a large amount of sugar), but fear not because balance is restored by reducing the amount of weighed sugar used in the sponge batter of this recipe!